samuel-book/samuel-1/_sources/pathway_sim/outline_scenarios.md

 * *Analysis of alternative pathway scenarios*: Numerical and graphical analysis of results from the scenario modelling.

 * *Modelling the same patient population attending all hospitals*: Predicting the thrombolysis rate at each hospital if the same patient population (based on the national average patient characteristics) attend each hospital.

+* *How much of the inter-hospital variation in thrombolysis use do in-hospital processes explain*: Investigates the correlation (explained variance) between hospital model process parameters and the variation in use of thrombolysis between hospitals.